Looking after yourself

 Visit www.mind.org.uk for further information on all aspects of mental health.

 It isn’t easy talking to your GP about mental health.
-Download the booklet developed by MIND to support you here (PDF, 888KB).
+See the information developed by MIND to support you here.

 Black Country Partnership NHS Foundation Trust (www.bcpft.nhs.uk)